Freelancer, agency, or in-house for your video?

 How to actually decide

-The expensive version of getting this wrong
+The expensive way to get this wrong

 Not sure which one you need?